 The office printer

 Offices just have to recycle.
-This goes from when that office prints notes, faxes or drafts on the back of previously printed papers.
+This goes from when that office prints notes, faxes or drafts on the back of previously printed documents.
 Also, try the chlorine-free paper approach.
 That approach has a high percentage of post-consumer product materials; which basically means the paper is partially made from recycled materials.

 As I have reported too, Staples started selling 100 percent recycled paper towels.
 60 percent post consumer and 40 percent post industrial waste.
 No trees used!